Contracts & Independent Study Projects

 The New College faculty member with whom a student develops the contract, and who signs it, is the contract sponsor.
 This professor serves as a mentor (or advisor) during the semester, helping the student integrate experiences and respond effectively to academic challenges.
 Though the sponsor is often an instructor for one or more of the student’s educational activities, this need not be the case.

-The completed contract, with the appropriate signatures, must be submitted electronically to the Office of the Registrar by the eighth day of the semester (typically, Wednesday of the second week of classes—see Registration Part II).
+The completed contract, with the appropriate signatures, must be submitted electronically to the Office of the Registrar by the deadline posted in the academic calendar.
 In exceptional circumstances the Division Chair or Associate Provost may sign the Contract, with the contract sponsor’s approval.

 Contract Renegotiation

 After the student submits the contract, the student may revise it in consultation with the sponsor, a process called "contract renegotiation."
 Educational activities may be added or dropped, and the certification criteria must be revised accordingly.
+Adding and dropping courses must be done according to deadlines as posted in the academic calendar.
 The sponsor must endorse the changes.
-The deadline for contract renegotiation is Friday of the twelfth week of the semester.
+The deadline for adding or dropping courses is Friday of the second week of the semester.
+The deadline for changing certification criteria is in November.

 Semester Evaluations

-At the end of each semester, the instructor for each of the contract's educational activities (listed for potential transcript entry) submits a narrative evaluation of each student’s performance to the Student Evaluation System (SES).
-In addition to providing details related to the student’s performance, this evaluation specifies whether or not that work is "Satisfactory," "Incomplete," or "Unsatisfactory."
+At the end of each semester, the instructor for each of the contract's educational activities submits a narrative evaluation of each student’s performance.
+In addition to providing details related to the student’s performance, this evaluation specifies whether or not that work is "Strong Satisfactory," "Satisfactory," "Marginal Satisfactory," "Incomplete," or "Unsatisfactory."

 Deadlines for Incomplete Work

-The deadline for incomplete courses and tutorials will be the first day of the following academic semester.
+The deadline for incomplete courses and tutorials will be the first day of class of the next full academic semester (Fall or Spring).
 If the work remains incomplete by this date, it will automatically be marked as unsatisfactory.
 This policy applies to both modular and full-semester courses.

 Contract Certification

-The contract sponsor certifies the academic contract after evaluations have been submitted to the online Student Evaluation System.
+The contract sponsor certifies the academic contract after evaluations have been submitted.
 This is based on the certification criteria articulated in the contract.
-The deadline for contract certification is ten days after the beginning of the following semester.
-Like individual courses, contracts are certified as Satisfactory, Incomplete, or Unsatisfactory.
+The deadline for contract certification is posted in the academic calendar.
+Contracts are certified as Satisfactory, Incomplete, or Unsatisfactory.

 The Independent Study Project